Stability for linearized gravity on the Kerr spacetime: Introduction

 Let $\delta C_{abcd}$ be the linearized Weyl tensor.
 Due to the fact that Kerr is Petrov type D, the linearized Newman-Penrose scalars are gauge invariant.
-For a solution of the linearized vacuum Einstein equation on the Kerr background spacetime, $\vartheta \Psi_0, \vartheta \Psi_4$ solve a pair of decoupled wave equations called the Teukolsky Master Equations \cite{1972PhRvL..29.1114T}, and also satisfy a set of fourth-order differential relations called the Teukolsky-Starobinsky Identities \cite{1974ApJ...193..443T,1974JETP...38....1S}.
-The linearized Einstein equations in outgoing radiation gauge reduce to the two Teukolsky Master Equations for $\vartheta \Psi_0, \vartheta \Psi_4$, the Teukolsky-Starobinsky Identities, and a set of transport equations along $n^a$, for the metric components \eqref{eq:ORG-G-intro} as well as for tetrad components of the linearized connection coefficients.
+For a solution of the linearized vacuum Einstein equation on the Kerr background spacetime, $\vartheta \Psi_0, \vartheta \Psi_4$ solve a pair of decoupled wave equations called the Teukolsky Master Equations or simply the Teukolsky equations \cite{1972PhRvL..29.1114T}, and also satisfy a set of fourth-order differential relations called the Teukolsky-Starobinsky Identities \cite{1974ApJ...193..443T,1974JETP...38....1S}.
+We refer to $\vartheta\Psi_0, \vartheta\Psi_4$ (and any rescalings of them) as the Teukolsky variables.
+The Teukolsky equations and the Teukolsky-Starobinsky identities can be written in many equivalent forms, for example by rescaling the equations, rescaling the Teukolsky variables, or changing coordinates; in sections \ref{sec:TeukolskyEquations} and \ref{sec:TSI} we derive forms of these equations that are well suited to our analysis.
+Building on previous work, in section \ref{sec:transporteq}, we show that solutions of the linearized Einstein equation are uniquely determined by the Teukolsky equations for $\vartheta \Psi_0, \vartheta \Psi_4$, the Teukolsky-Starobinsky Identities, and a set of transport equations along $n^a$, for the metric components \eqref{eq:ORG-G-intro} as well as for tetrad components of the linearized connection coefficients.